nabu-platform/http-glue/README.md

 		- **request.paths(name)**
 		- **request.path(name)**
 - Response methods
-	- **response.header(key, value)**: Adds a header to the response with the given key and value.
+	- **response.header(key, value, removeExisting)**: Adds a header to the response with the given key and value (and optionally deletes the current headers with that name).
 If you have comments, put them in the value as well.
+Note that if you leave out the value, it will simply remove the headers with that name.
 	- **response.code(number)**: sets the response code
 	- **response.content(content, contentType)**: set the given content and (optionally) the content type for it.
 If no content type is given, it will be a best effort guess.
 	- **response.cookie(key, value, expires, path, domain, secure, httpOnly)**: set a cookie in the response.
 Note that as for any method, all parameters are optional and most have sensible defaults.